-The Familial Cancer Program at Norris Cotton Cancer Center provides counseling for people who may have an increased risk of cancer because of their personal or family history.
+The Familial Cancer Program provides counseling for people who may have an increased risk of cancer because of their personal or family history.

 The issues surrounding inherited risk and genetic testing are complicated.
 The Familial Cancer Program is staffed by a multidisciplinary team committed to providing the best possible information and assistance to individuals and their families.
 Our locations include Lebanon and Manchester, Nashua, NH, and St. Johnsbury, VT.

 - Have several members of your family been affected by cancer?